chuksnwoye/Heterogenous-effect-of-Medicaid-on-SNAP-participation/README.md

 ## Overview
 This project examines how the Affordable Care Act’s Medicaid expansion affected participation in the Supplemental Nutrition Assistance Program (SNAP), with a focus on **heterogeneous effects across demographic groups**.
 While prior studies document a positive spillover from Medicaid to SNAP participation, they largely focus on average effects.
 This project studies whether those spillovers differ by **race, education, and gender**.

-Understanding these heterogeneous responses is important for evaluating how public insurance expansions interact with other components of the social safety net.
+Evaluating these heterogeneous responses is important for understanding how Medicaid expansion affected SNAP participation, which populations drive the observed spillovers, and how the broader impacts of health policy are distributed.

 ## Main Findings
 I find that Medicaid expansion increased SNAP participation **among non-white individuals**, with an estimated increase of approximately **3.6 percentage points**.
 This effect is concentrated among **Hispanic individuals**, who experience an increase of about **4.1 percentage points**.
 I find **no statistically meaningful effect for white individuals**.
 I find no economically meaningful differences by gender.